Person shot at Indianapolis' Riverside Park

 Person shot at Indianapolis’ Riverside Park

-INDIANAPOLIS (WISH) — Police were trying to determine what led to a person being shot Monday night shortly before the sun went down for Memorial Day in an Indianapolis park.
+INDIANAPOLIS (WISH) — Police were trying to determine what led to a woman being shot Monday night shortly before the sun went down for Memorial Day in an Indianapolis park.

-Officer William Young of Indianapolis Metropolitan Police Department said the person went from Riverside Park to a hospital on his or her own, and was awake and breathing.
+Capt.
+Don Weilhammer of Indianapolis Metropolitan Police Department said the woman went from Riverside Park to IU Health Methodist Hospital of her own accord, but investigators determined she was shot at the park.
+She was awake and breathing, Weilhammer said of the woman’s condition.

 IMPD was sent to a report of shots fired and another report of a person shot just before 8:50 p.m.
 Monday at the park, 2420 E. Riverside Drive.
 The park is along the White River northwest of downtown Indianapolis and about a mile east of Indianapolis Motor Speedway.